omkarjadhav777/project2/README.md

 # new project

-this project was created form local system
+this project was created form local system. created by shradha khapra